rodrigues/deli/README.md

 You don't need to add `edeliver` or `distillery`, as they're already included.

+No need for edeliver config (for basic scenario).
+You will need to [setup distillery](https://hexdocs.pm/distillery).

 Then add some configuration in your `config/config.exs`:

 ```elixir